 From conferences to articles and books, the term DevOps has taken the IT world by storm.
+So what is DevOps?
 The buzz is understandable, as many IT groups are looking for a way out of the morass of delayed projects, questionable quality and missed deliveries in which they often find themselves.

 It’s clear DevOps has potential to address the challenges IT faces.
 Organizations that have embraced DevOps – including companies such as Etsy, Netflix, Target, Walmart, Ticketmaster, Amazon and Facebook - have shown that DevOps principles can lead to competitive differentiation by enabling teams to deliver higher quality software at the speed required with customer expectations of 24/7 uptime and instant access.
 As a result, it’s not a stretch to say DevOps is becoming the industry standard for software development.

 Learn what is DevOps, the DevOps trinity and why do you need it

 A little more than 100 years ago, the automotive industry was revolutionized by the first moving assembly line.
 Once industrialization and automation were applied to dramatically reduce the time required to produce an automobile, there simply was no going back.
 Certainly a few car manufacturers resisted the change, clinging to their existing approach, but the holdouts all eventually adapted or they perished.

 Companies that have investigated what is DevOps and adopted DevOps principles are innovating faster and leaving competitors behind.
 So what is the DevOps culture and why do we need it?
 By changing to a DevOps culture, these companies have aligned all stakeholders – from dev and ops teams to management and more – around the common objective of delivering quality software rapidly and reliably.